bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/call-and-wait.rst

 .. note::

-   An Axon Ivy Engine Enterprise Edition consists of multiple server instances (nodes) that are running on different machines.
+   An |ivy-engine| Enterprise Edition consists of multiple server instances (nodes) that are running on different machines.

    As described above Call & Wait consists of two parts: